elysium-suite/minos/README.md

 sudo docker exec -it $DOCKER_ID "/bin/bash"
 cd /opt/minos/setup && ./install.sh
 ```
 > If you don't want to use Docker, you can just move the repo to /opt/minos in an Ubuntu VM and run the install script.
-YMMV, has been tested on Ubuntu 18.10+.
+YMMV, has been tested on Ubuntu 18.10.

 3. Put your config in `/opt/minos/config.cfg`.
 > Don't have a config?
 Copy over the example config with `cp /opt/minos/{example-,}config.cfg`.

-Start the engine with `service minos start`, or `service minos start logs` if you want to see the service logs.
-Web interface should be up at `http://localhost`.
+4. Start the engine with `service minos start`, or `service minos start logs` if you want to see the service logs.
 > You can stop the engine with `service minos stop`.

+5. Configure the permissions for the database with `chown -R www-data:www-data /opt/minos/`.

+After that, the web interface should be up at `http://localhost`.
 By default, the configuration and database don't reset when you start the engine, as long as there is a currently existing `running-config.cfg`.
 Set the `"reset=1"` option in the `[settings]` directive to reset every time the engine launches.

 ## Screenshots